mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Katagiri**: No. The pain you believe exists is sort of dregs you can pick up.

 For instance, I always tell you that talking like this, and doing zazen like the posture for full lotus and half lotus for two hours, I don’t feel pain.
 The pain exists here; but I don’t feel pain. *Now* I feel pain, because I’m paying attention to it.
-So, the pain *is* here; it exists.
-But pain doesn’t exist when I just be here; pain completely becomes one with me.
-So, no pain.
+So, the pain is here; it exists.
+But pain doesn’t exist when I just be here; pain completely becomes one with me, so no pain.
 If you say, “that’s pain”, it is already some dregs that you can see *after* the experience of pain – *after* real pain, or before pain.

 *[Tape change.]*